AbanoubHM/opensensor-space/pages/join-network.md

 **Custom Implementations:** You can adapt this pattern to any programming language (Python, JavaScript, Rust, C++) and any sensor protocol (I2C, SPI, Modbus, UART, etc.).
 The core principle remains: collect data locally in Parquet format, then batch sync to object storage.

-After your sensor deployment is up and running, you can send an email with your deployment info to hi@walkthru.earth and we will add it to the sensors_db.parquet registry for network-wide discovery and visualization.
+After your sensor deployment is up and running, use the **Register New Station** button above to add your station to the network.
+Your submission will be reviewed and added to the dashboard.

 ### Data Structure Guidelines